 Direct eye contact with a cat is seen as a dominance issue and most cats don’t like it.
-However, if you want to win your cat over, you can try looking at him and blinking very slowly, if he returns your stare with a slow blink, he loves you.
+If you want to win your cat over try looking at him and blinking very slowly.
+If he returns your stare with a slow blink, he loves you.

 Back to eye contact, have you ever wondered why your cat is immediately attracted to the one person in the room who doesn’t like cats?
-That is because generally, people who don’t like cats won’t make eye contact with them, so they are seen as non-threatening.
+People who don’t like cats won’t make eye contact with them, so they are seen as non-threatening.
 The cat lover, on the other hand, sits down, stares your cat directly in the eye and calls him over.
 Most cats don’t like that and will opt for the non-threatening person who’s sitting in the corner hoping the cat will ignore him.

 Dirty litter trays:

 Cats are fastidiously clean animals and do not like to use a dirty litter tray.
-Many will find alternative places to go to the toilet if their litter tray isn’t kept clean.
-It should be scooped out at least once a day, and thoroughly emptied out once a week.
+Many will find alternative places to go to the toilet if their litter tray isn’t clean.
+Scoop out solids out at least once a day, and thoroughly empty once a week.
 As a rule of thumb, have one tray per cat, plus one spare.

 Who hasn’t had a mighty battle with their cat to get them to swallow a pill?
-It’s almost as if they sense what’s about to happen, we talk to them soothingly, approach them and they run for the hills.
-It’s as if they know that “come here Kitty” voice means they will soon be having a tablet shoved down their throat.
-I can’t say I would enjoy having somebody do that to me either, but again, it’s just one of those necessities in life.
+It’s almost as if they sense what’s about to happen.
+We talk to them soothingly, approach them and they run for the hills.

 Read here for more information (and video) on how to pill a cat.